 Current Wembley regeneration projects

-The current regeneration projects led by us.
-Last updated: September 2018.
+Regeneration projects led by us.
+Last updated: May 2019.

 Wembley Housing Zone

 Wembley Housing Zone was designated by the Mayor of London on 16 March 2015.
 The designation, supported by substantial highway and public realm improvements, will help to make a significant contribution to the plans for Wembley by unlocking development and accelerating the delivery of housing, including affordable housing.
 The Wembley Area Action Plan (WAAP) adopted in January 2015, provides the framework for how Wembley should develop until 2030.